aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 ### (Option B) Publish values directly to AWS IoT SiteWise

-9. If you would like to simply publish values directly to IoT SiteWise, run the command below.
+9. If you would like to simply publish values directly to IoT SiteWise like the Quick Deploy example above, run the command below.
 It will publish values at the interval provided:
 ```
 python3 awsBrewSimServer.py --publishtositewise=True --interval=5 --region=us-west-2